USING IRONXL

 3 Export Datatable to Excel File using IronXL

 First, we need to include the namespace of IronXL as in the code screenshot below.
-Once it is added, we can use the IronXL classes and methods on our code.
+Once it is added, we can use the IronXL classes and methods in our code.

-IronXL allows us to create Excel files and converts them into workbook objects.
+IronXL allows us to create Excel files and convert them into workbook objects.
 After converting them into objects, we can perform various types of operations.
-In the below sample code, we will convert a Datatable into an Excel worksheet, and then we can create an Excel file.
+In the sample code below, we will convert a DataTable into an Excel worksheet, and then we can create an Excel file.

 {